When Your Heart Needs Rest

 After hurt, regret, or ignored intuition, it’s possible to trust yourself again.
 This gentle reflection helps you rebuild self-trust from the inside out.

-Learning to trust yourself again begins with listening—without immediately dismissing what you hear.
+Learning to trust yourself again begins with listening without immediately arguing with what you hear.

 What do I really feel about this?